5 Best and Practical Pestle Analysis Examples to Know

 Technological Factor: Excellent Use of Social Media

-Legal Factor: Affect Large Business Globally
+Legal Factor: Affects Large Businesses Globally

-• Nike should keep an eye on the copyright of designs of shoes and apparel it manufactures.
+• Nike should keep an eye on the copyright of the designs of shoes and apparel it manufactures.

 • It also has to make sure it is not involved in child labor or breaking employment rules.